Body Contouring After Weight-Loss Surgery

 lose a large amount of weight.
 This type of surgery gets rid of extra skin folds and

-other surrounding tissue.
+other nearby tissue.
 This gives your body smoother contours.

 When people gain a lot of weight, their skin slowly stretches over time.
 If you lose

 a lot of weight, your skin might not have enough elasticity to spring back into place.

 This can cause extra skin folds of tissue.
 You may have this tissue on your lower

 belly, thighs, arms, chin, and breasts.
 This may have happened after you lost weight